23 - The complete key catalog

 Position and rho

-For a Sapling note at position in the commitment tree:
+Definition 2.38 (Sapling ).
+For a note at position in the commitment tree, is defined by

 Nullifier